 Your First Model#

-Although the names should speak for themselves, you can check out the Getting Started page for more information about those sections.
+Although the names should speak for themselves, you can check out the Getting Started page for more information.

 Once Gaphor is started, and you can start a new model with the Generic template.
 The initial diagram is already open in the Diagram section.